urbanska-m/week-002-html/docs/TASKS.md

 with sections identified goes to this:

+![Diagram of webpage with sections](https://storage.googleapis.com/tech-returners-course/002-html-sections-part2.png)

+The image should be placed in the 'docs' directory.

 Once you have created your image.
 Add it to your source code and COMMIT it.
 Then PUSH it up to origin as per previous tasks.

-![Diagram of webpage with sections](https://storage.googleapis.com/tech-returners-course/002-html-sections-part2.png)

 ## 3) Make a list of dynamic parts of the application.